 • The facility must inform the patient of their health status in an understandable way

-The pain of mental and emotional abuse is often invisible, but it is devastating nonetheless.
-Let the nursing home abuse attorneys at D’Amico & Pettinicchi, LLC, hold abusive caregivers accountable.
+The pain of emotional and mental abuse in Connecticut nursing homes is often invisible, but it is devastating nonetheless.
+Let the attorneys at D’Amico & Pettinicchi, LLC, hold abusive caregivers accountable.
 Contact us today to schedule a free consultation.